Meet our current RWJ/RMANJ fellows

 Dr. Kathleen Hong (2011-2014)

 Kathleen Hong, M.D., FACOG attended the Boston University Seven Year Liberal Arts/Medical Education BA/MD Program, where she was elected by her peers to the Gold Humanism Honor Society and was honored with the Leonard Zwerling Scholarship Award and the Henry J. Bakst Scholarship Award.
 She completed her Obstetrics & Gynecology Residency at New York Presbyterian Hospital –Weill Cornell Medical Center.
 During residency, she was the first housestaff recipient of the hospital CARE award for exemplary patient care, the Resident Physician Prize, the House Staff Teaching Award, and induction into Alpha Omega Alpha Honor Medical Society.
-A board-certified OB/GYN, Dr. Hong is currently in her second year of fellowship.
+A board-certified OB/GYN, Dr. Hong is currently in her third year of fellowship.
 Her interests include the markers of reproductive competence of individual embryos, early human embryo development and the ART laboratory.

 “With Dr. Scott as your mentor, clinical training in a well organized large volume reproductive endocrine and infertility practice, extensive hands on experience in the embryology lab, access to the latest technologies for your basic science projects and a clinical research team to help launch prospective clinical trials, there is no limit to what you can achieve and plenty of opportunities to develop a career as a physician scientist during your fellowship.”